Updated: Aug 4

 The use of neuroscience in attachment theory is often used to lend authority to a position even though the research that is called upon does not support it.
 For example, Dr William Seers has stated that crying, even for a short time in babies, results in brain damage, lowering IQ and creating behavior difficulties.
 This is because the brain releases a flood of hormones such as Adrenalin and Cortisol that stop synaptic connectivity.
 Of the four studies he cites, two are on baby rats, one is on baby primates and only one is on human babies entering into day care.
 In this study, mouth swabs of babies revealed a 75-100% increase in Cortisol during crying.
 This sounded shocking and helped to sell Dr Seers books.
 However, this research paper also showed that the Cortisol levels in babies dropped within 30 minutes and that the increases in Cortisol were not sufficient to cause any harm to the babies at all (for a review click here).
 So what this research demonstrated was separation from mothers into daycare actually caused these infants no harm at all.

 A central challenge for the concept of an internal working model based solely on the relationship with a primary giver is also challenged by cognitive developmental research.
 This research shows that babies simply do not learn in the way that Bowlby and Ainsworth suggested.
-Babies simply cannot generalize their learning from one object to another (click here).
-So their relationship with mother has no bearing on their relationships with others.
+Babies simply cannot generalize their learning from one object to another.
+Teach a baby to jiggle a suspended mobile by shaking its foot that joins it with a red ribbon will bring much joy to the infant.
+However, change the colour of the ribbon from red to blue and it will be baffled, having to learn the process again from scratch (click here).
+They cannot transfer red ribbon learning to the blue ribbon.
+Likewise, their relationship with mother has no bearing on their relationships with others as the cannot generalise this information.
 This is also reflected in the fact that infants are quite capable of holding different attachment styles with different people simultaneously.
 An infant securely attached to mum can be avoidant with dad.
 Furthermore, meta-analysis (a large scale study that combines the results from lots of studies) found that infant attachment styles did not even predict attachment style in the adolescent years (click here).

 Other research, such as Harlow's studies, have focused on the impact of maternal separation on monkey species.
 This research has identified considerable resultant dysfunction in baby monkeys who are removed from their mothers as a parallel to human infant experiences.
 Again there is a considerable risk in generalizing this research to humans.
 In all other primates, the mother is the sole caretaker of infants in harem mating structures.
 Abandonment by mother will result in almost certain death of the infant.
 Primates can only have one infant at a time and childhood is curtailed swiftly by the arrival of a new infant.
 Humans have a unique parenting style in the primate world of alloparenting.
 We have evolved a multiple parenting approach to offspring, meaning greater social supports exists within extended human family and tribal units.
 We can thus have more than one infant at a time and have the longest childhood in the animal kingdom (for a general review click here, for an anthropological view click here and for an interesting study click here).
 For human infants, maternal separation in an environment of multiple care givers is very different to other primate experiences.
 It also suggests that areas of the brain relating to parenting, like the septal nuclei region, is an open system in humans.
 The release of bonding hormones like oxytocin, which acts upon this region, is not limited to bonding with our own offspring.
 Other children, individuals, lovers and even pets can trigger activity in this region in humans.